sjfoz1019/307backend/userStoryBacklog.md

      - Once this is done, REST mapping methods can be adjusted.
      - Database must be able to store Campaigns using a key

-- As an a developer I want to add a campaign to the database following a POST call
+- As an a developer I want to add a campaign to the database following a POST call - 3 hours
      - Requested body will be a Campaign object
      - ID, startDate, endDate must be assigned before storing the campaign to the database
      - The ID is returned to the frontend

-- As an developer I want to add an ad to a specific campaign following a POST call
+- As an developer I want to add an ad to a specific campaign following a POST call - 3 hours
      - Requested body is an Ad object and parameter is a Campaign ID
      - ID must be assigned
      - The ID is returned to the frontend

-- As a developer I want to delete all the Campaigns in the database folloing a DELETE call
+- As a developer I want to delete all the Campaigns in the database folloing a DELETE call - 3 hours
      - All ads associated with each campaign are deleted
      - Left with an empty database

-- As a dveloper I want to delete all the Ads for a given Campaign following a DELETE call
+- As a dveloper I want to delete all the Ads for a given Campaign following a DELETE call - 3 hours
      - Left with an empty HashMap for ads field in that Campaign.

 - As a developer, I want to use Postman to test all REST mappings.
-Tests will:
+Tests will:  - 7 hours
      - Tests should be automated
      - Check spec to see what values should be returned
           - POST calls should return path to object in header